nmachine-io/doc-site/docs/models/suppliers/supplier-overview.md

 ## Pre-Processing the Output

 Before returning its computed value, a `Supplier` uses a mechanism that lets you transform computed value before it is returned.
-How that transformation happens depends on the value of `serializer` and `output`.
+The transformation itself depends on the value of `serializer` and `output`.

 ### The `jq` Serializer